miegithub/miegithub/README.md

-# 👋 Hi, I'm Aimie Monog!
+# 👋 Hi, I'm Aimie.
+You can call miee! ✨